 Only books, magazines, newspapers and other publications may be ordered by friends or family members through an approved vendor.
-ALL other approved items must be ordered through Commissary. (see Commissary)

 All incoming mail for prisoners must have the full name and complete return address of the sender affixed to the envelope or package.
 All outgoing prisoner mail must have the institutional return address for prisoners clearly marked on the envelope.
 Using this format will ensure proper return delivery if necessary.